-There’s a brand new bar and restaurant coming to East Tosa.
-In fact, Drunken Cobra is slated to open as soon as Oct.
-1 at 6818 W. North Ave., in the former home of Fish Cheeks, which closed in January.
+Drunken Cobra is officially opening its doors today (Oct.
+15) at 3 p.m.
+The new family friendly bar and restaurant is located at 6818 W. North Ave., in the former home of Fish Cheeks, the sushi restaurant which closed in January.

 It’s a project, he says, which has been in their heads for a while and which he hopes will bring something new – and worthwhile – to the area.